-INT: Last week: Saturday afternoon: Living room: The 2 kitchen is to the right.
+Last week: Saturday afternoon: Living room: The kitchen is to the right.
 The furnishings are seedy.
-A bathroom divides both.
-There is a barber chair.
-As WE hear FANCY, who is dressed immaculate, ring the door bell.
+Last week: bathroom divides both.
+There Saturday Afternoon. is a barber chair.
+As We hear FANCY, who is dressed immaculate, ring the door bell.
 TONY, wearing a sweatshirt and jeans, runs to his oven, turns it on and sticks his head inside just as he sees FANCY enter.

 (Runs to oven and pulls Tony out.)

 What are you fuckin' crazy?
 How many times have you tried killing yourself this month?

-and it's only the fifteenth!
+And, it's only the fifteenth!

 (Gasping.)

 How do you know?